 - Step 1: What type of lifestyle do you want in retirement?
 For example, do you want overseas holidays every 5 years, regular local holidays, the capacity to dine out, and to run a mobile phone and computer?

 - Step 2: How much will such a lifestyle cost per week, or annually?
-Using the example in step 1, assuming you own your home, budget for around $41,000 a year as a single person (or just over $56,000 for a couple) if you want a comfortable lifestyle (see SuperGuide article A comfortable retirement: How much super is enough? (updated data)).
+Using the example in step 1, assuming you own your home, budget for just over $43,500 a year as a single person (or roughly $60,000 for a couple) if you want a comfortable lifestyle (for more information see SuperGuide article How much super do you need to retire comfortably?).
+If you want a life that is more cushy than comfortable, see SuperGuide articles Setting a retirement target: Living on more than $60,000 a year and Retirement: Want to live on $100,000 a year?

 - Step 3: Decide how much money in savings that you will need for the retirement lifestyle that you’re hoping for.
-You can use online calculators available on the MoneySmart website to help you with this step.
-You can also find out how much you need on the SuperGuide.com.au website.
+You can use online calculators available on the ASIC MoneySmart website to help you with this step.
+You can also find out how much super you need by reading other articles on the SuperGuide website (see how much super you need here on the SuperGuide website).

-- Step 5: Estimate how much super and savings you’re going to have when you retire (online calculators will help you with this step), if you continue on your current path
+- Step 5: Estimate how much super and savings you’re going to have when you retire (online calculators will help you with this step), if you continue on your current path, that is, you do nothing different

 - Step 6: Take action if a gap exists between how much you want, and what your super and non-super savings are going to deliver.